Asif12as/asteroid_gameREACT/README.md

 ## Installation

-To run Asteropid Game locally on your machine, follow these steps:
+To run Asteroid Game locally on your machine, follow these steps:

 1. Clone this repository to your local machine using the following command: